 Courses and Credits

-Students have the option to take selected courses in English at the undergraduate and graduate level (if students demonstrate they meet the necessary prerequisites for graduate-level coursework), and those with approved language skills may take undergraduate courses in Spanish.
+Students have the option to take selected courses in English at the undergraduate level, and those with approved language skills may take undergraduate courses in Spanish.
 Additionally, all students must take at least one language course in Catalan or Spanish.

 - Students must enroll in a full course load while abroad (equivalent to 15 credit hours per semester).
 At URV, ILR students must enroll in a minimum of 24 URV credits per semester.